Scientific Name

 How to Grow and Care

-Eriosyce requires strong sun exposure to develop good spinal growth, but tolerate light shade.
-Some light shadow my be useful in the hottest summer days.
+Eriosyce cacti require strong sun exposure to develop good spinal growth but tolerate light shade.
+Therefore, some light shade may be useful on the hottest summer days.

 A rich, fast-draining cactus mix is ideal.
 Good drainage is essential for health.

-During the summer, water your Eriosyce every 2 weeks or slightly less often, depending on how moist the soil remains.
+Water your Eriosyce every two weeks or slightly less often during the summer, depending on how moist the soil remains.
 In the winter rest period, cut watering back to once a month, or in humid areas, not at all.
 One of the key factors in success with these cacti is avoiding any hint of wet soil.
-Because their root systems are weak, they are especially prone to root rot, which will eventually kill your plant.
+Because their root systems are weak, they are especially prone to root rot, eventually killing your plant.

 Origin